 Vice Mayor Kerdyk: Are you -- if you find one person -- you bring one person back.
 If you think the one person is capable of getting -- you bring one person back here and vet that person, right.
 You don't have to wait for three or four people.
 You could just give us one option.
 Is that how you see it?

 Mr. Parks: Right.
-I would be -- yeah, but I -- let's be a little bit more fair on that, Bill.
-I would say that if I get two or three or four candidates that I think are at the level that you might need and I get those quickly, then I would bring those back.
+I would be -- yeah, but I -- let's be a little bit more fair on that, level that you might need and I get those quickly, then I would bring those back.